sharon088/Nodejs-mongo-helm/README.md

 ### Objective

-We created a multi-stage Dockerfile for building and deploying the application.
+I created a multi-stage Dockerfile for building and deploying the application.

 ### Steps to Build the Docker Container